rplaurberg/Cosmatesque/README.md

 >Rule: `1 1 *`,

-where the asterisk represents the number to be determined and the numbers record the multiple of the previous entries to be added together.
+where the asterisk represents the number to be determined (the "cursor") and the numbers record the multiple of the previous entries to be added together.

 ### Variations on example 1